choijangwook/RainDeepSleep/faq.md

 # FAQ

-## What is this site?
+Q. What is this site?
-Rain sound for sleep and focus.
+A. Rain sounds for sleep and relaxation.

-## Is it free?
-Yes.

-## Can I use it for studying?
-Yes.
+Q. How to use?
+A. Click ▶ or open videos.